WICG/close-watcher/README.md

 ## Extension: allowing confirmation before closing

 A common developer request when we bring up these scenarios is to allow confirmation before closing a modal.
-For example, if filling out a form in a popup, they want to intercept any <kbd>Esc</kbd> keypresses or Android back button presses and ask "Are you sure you want to close this form and discard what you've entered?"
+For example, if filling out a form in a popup, they want to intercept any <kbd>Esc</kbd> key presses or Android back button presses and ask "Are you sure you want to close this form and discard what you've entered?"

 We've explored what this would look like in terms of extending the `CloseWatcher` API.
 The main difficulty is in preventing abuse by a malicious site.
 As such, we've punted on this for now, hoping to get a useful core API out first to solve (what we hope is) the 80% case.
 But see [this document](./confirmation.md) for details on what such an extension would look like.